-I’ve also been a guest vocalist on records by Fucked Up, Human Hair and Buttonhead, and I sometimes play drums in a Ramones covers band called The Ranomes.
+I’ve played and toured internationally in DIY punk bands Sauna Youth, Feature, Monotony and Gold Foil as both a drummer and a vocalist, and I’ve also been a guest vocalist on recordings and during live performances for the bands Fucked Up, Pissed Jeans, Human Hair and Buttonhead.
+I sometimes play drums in a Ramones covers band called The Ranomes.

 Upset The Rhythm, 2018